Books We Dig:

 How Yoga Works

 If ever interested in learning about the Eastern Philosophy of yoga and the Yoga Sutras, this is a great read to dive into.
-It can be dense, and took me a couple of months to finish, but one I reference a lot.
+It can be dense, and the content is rich.

 -